Liam345/react-form/README.md

-#Login form in React
+# Login form in React
 A login form application made in React.
-The fields to enter firstname, lastname, username, email,and password.
+The fields the user needs to enter are firstname, lastname, username, email,and password.

 ## Technologies used